-If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is payable.
+If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is paid.
 Assumed pensionable pay is an estimate of your normal annual pensionable pay.
-Havering Council will decide who to pay any death grant to in line with our discretions, but will take account of your wishes.
-Please log in to your PensionPoint account where you can update your details online.
+Havering Council will decide who to pay any death grant to, but will take account of your wishes.
+Please log in to our PensionPoint account where you can update your details online.